AnswerrocketKW/mcp-test/README.md

 2. Prompt you for your AnswerRocket URL
 3. Guide you to generate an API key from your AnswerRocket instance
 4. Set up a Python virtual environment
-5. Install all dependencies
+5. Install all dependencies (including AnswerRocket SDK from git repository)
-6. Configure the MCP server with your credentials
+6. Discover all copilots in your AnswerRocket instance
+7. Create and install separate MCP servers for each copilot

 ## Manual Installation